astrix37/akeru-cloud-access/README.md

 ### Required Setup
 #### Akeru Application Policy
-create this IAM role and assign credentials to Akeru
+Create this IAM role and assign credentials to Akeru
 ```

 {